lmrolls/FMMDE_2025/README.md

-# Macroeconomic Forecasting with FMM	DE
+# Macroeconomic Forecasting with FMMDE
 Reproducibility Package for Macroeconomic Forecasting using Factor Models with Martingale Difference Errors

 ## Package Information